textpattern/textpattern.github.io/administration/plugins-panel.md

 1. Find the plugin file you want.
 2. Copy the plugin file to your clipboard.
 3. Paste the file into the 'Install plugin' textarea box at top of the panel.
-4. Click the 'Upload' button to verify contents.
+4. Select the 'Upload' button to verify contents.
-5. Click the 'Install' button to finish installation and add plugin to the plugin list table.
+5. Select the 'Install' button to finish installation and add plugin to the plugin list table.
 6. When ready, activate the plugin in the **Active** column in the plugin list table.

 Most of that is pretty straight forward, but let's touch upon steps 1, 2, and 4 a bit more...